 Subject to the conditions and caveats set out in section 21 of the 1961 Act, a trustee or other person who acts on or in accordance with the opinion or advice of the Charities Regulator is indemnified as regards their own responsibility in relation to the trust in question.

-Q. What to do if a will contains a clause establishing a new charitable trust / charitable organisation?
+Q. What should I do if a will creates a new charitable trust?

 If a will creates a new charitable trust, you should get legal advice.Learn how to register a new charity on our website.

 If a will establishes a new charitable trust, the trustees also have duties to maintain and file details of the trust on the Central Register of Beneficial Ownership of Trusts (CRBOT) via Revenue’s website.
 Further information is available under “Charitable Trusts” on the FAQ section of our website.
 The Charities Regulator is not responsible for CRBOT.